Yahoo User Profile

 Results from fake door tests

 We diverted 1% of traffic to this experiment.
-Out of all the users who were in the experiment, 1.5% of users opened the hover window, and less than 1% of users got to the user profile window.
+In the experiment, 1.5% of users opened the hover window, and less than 1% got to the user profile window.
 For the users who opened the hover window, we got 10.3% of CTR.
 For the users who opened the profile window, we got 14.2% of the CTR.

 With this CTR, the team can evaluate if the time and cost of development would justify the potential impact on the following feature.

-Based on the result, we got the signal that users do want to connect or get updates from other users.
+Based on the result, we got the signal that users want to connect or get updates from other users.
 However, the following feature may not be the only mechanism to reach this goal.
-We should continue to explore and test other mechanisms like pushed email notification, passive alert or direct message.
+We should continue to explore and test other means like pushed email notifications, passive alerts, or direct messages.